tzuchiangshen/msp430_code/fabooh/readme.md

 with all the msp430 chips, value line chips included.
 Energia is being widely used so getting a working msp430-gcc is not really a problem.

-With all that being said, it seemed that now sis was time to see if I can take advantage of all that compiler infrastructure and make better use of it.
+With all that being said, it seemed that now is the time to see if I can take advantage of all that compiler infrastructure and make better use of it.
 The result is fabooh.